CDCgov/prime-reportstream/prime-router/docs/getting-started/fhir-functions.md

 - To call a function on a resource that is set, use `%resource` as shown here: `%resource.GetPhoneNumberCountryCode()`

 - When using the tool, `--help` is your friend.

+## Use in Mappings
+Using these methods in mappings is basically the same as using them in the [FHIR Path Tool](#fhir-path-tool) just set the value to the resource you want to run the function on with the method called on it like so:
+`value: [ '%resource.value.getPhoneNumberAreaCode()' ]`.

+That is one of the awesome things about using the FHIR path tool, you can figure out the path that you need without having to update the mapping, stop the service, run the service, send a message, and then check that what you got is correct repeatedly.
+Ideally, after you find the path and test the function with the FHIR path tool, you will be able to get it right on the first go!